Mordvins: Etymologies

 The name Mordva is thought to originate from an Iranian (Scythian) word, mard, meaning "man" (Persian مرد).
 The Mordvin word mirde denoting a husband or spouse is traced to the same origin.
 This word is also probably related to the final syllable of "Udmurt", and also in mort and perhaps even in marij.

 The first written mention of Erzya is considered to be in a letter dated to 968 AD, by Joseph, the Khazar khagan, in the form of arisa.
 More controversially, it is sometimes linked to the Aorsy and Alanorsi mentioned in the works of Strabo and Ptolemy.
 (However, the consensus view is that the Alans, a nomadic Iranian tribe from east Central Asia, were also known as the Aorsi/Alanorsi.)
 Estakhri, from the 10th century, has recorded among the three groups of the Rus people the al-arsanija, whose king lived in the town of Arsa.
 The people have sometimes been identified by scholars as Erzya, sometimes as the aru people, and also as Udmurts.
 It has been suggested by historians that the town Arsa may refer to either the modern Ryazan or Arsk In the 14th century, the name Erzya is considered to have been mentioned in the form of ardzhani by Rashid-al-Din Hamadani, and as rzjan by Jusuf, the Nogaj khan In Russian sources, the ethnonym Erza first appears in the 18th century.

-The earliest written mention of Moksha, in the form of Moxel, is considered to be in the works of a 13th-century Flemish traveler, William of Rubruck, and in the Persian chronicle of Rashid-al-Din, who reported the Golden Horde to be at war with the Moksha and the Ardzhans (Erzia).

-In Russian sources, 'Moksha' appears from the 17th century.

 Restoration of Erzya and Moksha ethnonyms

-Mokshas from Altä velä wrote a collective open letter to Literaturnaya Gazeta in 1991.
+Mokshas from Alkino wrote a collective open letter to Literaturnaya Gazeta in 1991.